Politics of Necessity

 January 16, 1998

 My last piece for The Reader, and the only one I had problems getting into print in the form in which I submitted it.
-It was a simple retrospective on Richard J. Daley’s career (or rather on the myths that had obscured it) based on newer books and articles about the mayor and his city.
+The original was a simple retrospective on Richard J. Daley’s career (or rather on the myths that had obscured it) based on newer books and articles about the mayor and his city.
 It also was a reflection on the city that turned him into not only a mayor but a hero.

 But by 1998 a whole new generation of Reader readers had grown up since the old man died.
-Editor Mike Lenehan was gone by then, and the new editors were more concerned than Mike had ever been about newsworthiness and asked me to maybe kinda work into the piece something about son Richie, who was then the only Daley that the Reader tribe knew.
+Editor Mike Lenehan was gone by then, and the new editors were more concerned than Mike had ever been about newsworthiness and asked me to maybe kinda sorta work into the piece something about son Richie, who was then the only Daley that the Reader tribe knew.

 I was remiss in not crediting my sources.
-They included Richard J. Daley: Politics, Race, and the Governing of Chicago by Roger Biles (1995); Daley: Power and Presidential Politics by Richard Ciccone (1995); The Promised Land: The Great Black Migration and How It Changed America, by Nicholas Lemann (1991); Parish Boundaries: The Catholic Encounter With Race in the Twentieth-Century Urban North by John T. McGreevey (1996); The Lost City: Discovering The Forgotten Virtues Of Community In The Chicago Of The 1950s by Alan Ehrenhalt (1995); Rainbow's End: Irish-Americans and the Dilemmas of Urban Machine Politics 1840–1985 by Steven Erie (1988); and Fire on the Prairie: Harold Washington and the Politics of Race (1992; revised 2012).
+They included Richard J. Daley: Politics, Race, and the Governing of Chicago by Roger Biles (1995); Daley: Power and Presidential Politics by Richard Ciccone (1995); The Promised Land: The Great Black Migration and How It Changed America, by Nicholas Lemann (1991); Parish Boundaries: The Catholic Encounter With Race in the Twentieth-Century Urban North by John T. McGreevey (1996); The Lost City: Discovering The Forgotten Virtues Of Community In The Chicago Of The 1950s by Alan Ehrenhalt (1995); Rainbow's End: Irish-Americans and the Dilemmas of Urban Machine Politics 1840–1985 by Steven Erie (1988); and Fire on the Prairie: Harold Washington and the Politics of Race by Gary Rivlin (1992; revised 2012).

 Speaking of books: I mentioned that as of 1998 a major biography based on original sources that Daley probably deserved had not been written.
 It still hasn't, for reasons I allude to, but readers can fill the time while they wait with American Pharaoh: Mayor Richard J. Daley - His Battle for Chicago and the Nation by Adam Cohen and Elizabeth Taylor (Little, Brown, 2000).